pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 SRC_ORDERS hasn’t been used yet so the bar is empty.
 Tags can be added as well to group objects together

-13. Click on the Metadata tab
+12. Click on the Metadata tab

 ![](images/200/image200_14.png)

-14. Click on an Attribute, ORDER_DATE for example
+13. Click on an Attribute, ORDER_DATE for example

 ![](images/200/image200_15.png)

-15. Notice the Profiling statistics appearing in the right-hand side drawer
+14. Notice the Profiling statistics appearing in the right-hand side drawer

-16. Click Data tab
+15. Click Data tab

 ![](images/200/image200_16.png)

-17. Go back to the main Catalog page – Search for Data Entity – SRC_ORDER_LINES and click on it in the Quick Search results
+16. suing the left-most panel, go back to the main Catalog page – Search for Data Entity – SRC_ORDER_LINES and click on it in the Quick Search results

 ![](images/200/image200_17.png)

-18. Click Metadata tab
+17. Click Metadata tab

 ![](images/200/image200_18.png)

-19. Click on a column, for example column – QTY
+18. Click on a column, for example column – QTY

-20. Notice the Profiling statistics
+19. Notice the Profiling statistics

 ![](images/200/image200_19.png)

-21. Click Data tab
+20. Click Data tab

-22. Review other entities as needed
+21. Review other entities as needed

 # Task 2 : Create DIPC Synchronize Data Task